DHIBAID/npci_ecell/chapter3.md

 #### Phases

 1. **Pilot Program:**
     - Collaborate with a small group of sellers for initial testing.
     - Gather feedback and optimize the system.
 2. **Full Launch:**
     - Gradually onboard more sellers and customers.
-3. **Scaling:**
-   - Use cloud platforms like AWS or Azure for elastic scalability.

 #### Continuous Improvement

-1. Regularly update algorithms to reflect market trends.
-2. Introduce features like dynamic point values during promotional events.
+1. **Regular Algorithm Updates:** Regularly update algorithms to reflect market trends.
+This ensures that the normalization process remains fair and relevant as market conditions change.
+By analyzing sales data, customer behavior, and economic indicators, the system can adjust the normalization formula to maintain balance and fairness across all sellers.

+2. **Dynamic Point Values:** Introduce features like dynamic point values during promotional events.
+This allows sellers to offer special promotions where reward points can have higher values for a limited time.
+For example, during a holiday sale, points earned could be worth double their normal value.
+This flexibility can drive customer engagement and increase the volume of sales during key periods.

 ---

-### Conclusion

-The universal rewards system integrates cutting-edge technologies like blockchain, smart contracts, and robust APIs to create a seamless and equitable rewards platform.
-By normalizing points, ensuring security, and providing scalable solutions, the system benefits both sellers and customers while fostering a collaborative ecosystem.